microsoft/Azure-Analytics-and-AI-Engagement/00-setup-instructions.md

 ### Either

 1. Open the “ReadMe.html” file on the VM desktop.
-2. Click and open each link provided in the file.
+2. Select and open each link provided in the file.
 3. For the Power BI and Azure Synapse tabs use Azure credentials (in Step 6 above).
 4. For the Customer Insights tab use the Customer Insights credentials (in Step 6 above).